-The St Catherine's School Child Safety Code of Conduct sets out the expected behaviour of adults with, or in the presence of, children and young people in our school environments.
+The St Catherine's School Child Safety Code of Conduct sets out the expected behaviour of adults with, or in the presence of, students in our school environments.
 The Child Safety Code of Conduct should be read in conjunction with the Child Safety and Wellbeing Policy which includes the School's Commitment to Child Safety, relevant definitions and key responsibilities.